Heian period: Decline of the Fujiwara

 Taira no Kiyomori emerged as the real power in Japan following the Fujiwara's destruction, and he would remain in command for the next 20 years.
 He gave his daughter Tokuko in marriage to the young emperor Takakura, who died at only 19, leaving their infant son Antoku to succeed to the throne.
 Kiyomori filled no less than 50 government posts with his relatives, rebuilt the Inland Sea, and encouraged trade with Song China.
 He also took aggressive actions to safeguard his power when necessary, including the removal and exile of 45 court officials and the razing of two troublesome temples, Todai-ji and Kofuku-ji.

 The Taira were seduced by court life and ignored problems in the provinces, where the Minamoto clan were rebuilding their strength.
-In 1183, two years after Kiyomori's death, Yoritomo Minamoto dispatched his brothers Yoshitsune and Noriyori to attack Kyoto.
-The Taira were routed and forced to flee, and the Empress Dowager tried to drown herself and the 7-year old Emperor.
+In 1183, two years after Kiyomori's death, Minamoto no Yoritomo dispatched his brothers Yoshitsune and Noriyori to attack Kyoto.
+The Taira were routed and forced to flee, and the Empress Dowager tried to drown herself and the 6-year old Emperor.
 He perished, but his mother survived.
 Takakura's other son succeeded as Emperor Go-Toba.

 With Yoritomo firmly established, the bakufu system that governed Japan for the next seven centuries was in place.
-He appointed military governors, or shugo, to rule over the provinces, and stewards, or jito to supervise public and private estates.
+He was granted court authority to appoint military governors, or shugo, to rule over the provinces, and stewards, or jito to supervise public and private estates, thus ensuring order with the gokenin (vassals).
 Yoritomo then turned his attention to the elimination of the powerful Fujiwara family, which sheltered his rebellious brother Yoshitsune.
 Three years later, he was appointed shōgun in Kyoto.
 One year before his death in 1199, Yoritomo expelled the teenaged emperor Go-Toba from the throne.
 Two of Go-Toba's sons succeeded him, but they would also be removed by Yoritomo's successors to the shogunate.